Photo by dole777

 Remember: You own the copyright to your work

-The relevant paragraphs for the major social media sites are below.
+See the copyright terms and conditions of the major social media sites are below.

 Make it easy for people to contact you to buy or license your work